 Shave $10 from 10 spending categories.
 Some categories such as your rent, mortgage, or vehicle payments are fixed amounts, thus no room for saving.
 However, you could cut $10 from 10 variable categories such as groceries, clothing, gifts, gasoline, utilities, etc, and you’d never miss it.
 Potential monthly savings: $100

 Stop bad habits.
 Past-times such as playing the lottery, online gambling and smoking can be both addictive and costly.
 You know yourself, so you know best which habits you should be giving up.
 Potential monthly savings: $100

 Stop paying for things you don’t use.
 Discontinue the automatic draft for the gym membership since you haven’t been in months.
 Drop subscriptions to magazines and newsletters that you no longer read.
 Examine your cell phone and cable packages to see if you’re paying for features you don’t utilize.
 Potential monthly savings: $50

 Don’t pay needless fees.
 Even though recent legislation has put a cap on the number of credit card overlimit fees you can be charged each month, one slip-up can cost you.
 Frequent stops at ATMs other than those honored by your bank can add up.
 Why pay banking fees associated with a checking account?
 Shop around for free checking, and then ask your current financial institution to match it.
 They won’t want to lose a good customer, and if they know you have a better option, they may find a solution that will retain your business.
 Potential monthly savings: $50.

 Everyone hopes to find their pot of gold and may be surprised to learn that, unlike the mythical pot at the end of the rainbow that is unattainable, this one is within their reach.

-This content was provided by the Money Management International is a member of the NFCC.
+This content was provided by the National Foundation for Credit Counseling.
+Money Management International is a member of the NFCC.